-Find your next adventure on a trail this spring!
-Discover Indiana’s distinctive appeal, stewarded by land trusts and conservation partners across the State.
-We’ve put together a list of our members’ favorite hikes to take in spring sights, sounds, and smells.
+Discover natural areas stewarded by land trusts and conservation partners across the state.
+We’ve put together a list of our members’ favorite Indiana hikes to take in spring sights, sounds, and smells.
 Before you visit, please visit the organization’s website and social media pages for hours and policies.

 #1 – Stout Memorial Woodland